 This was the booth of Guðrún Kristín Sveinbjörnsdóttir - but Guðrún created a small clothes collection for girls of 2-12 years old, made of wool and organic cotton.

-Guðrún has quite a good selection of woollen cardigans and cotton trousers and every piece of clothing is hand-made by her with a special attention to not harming the environment in any way.
+Guðrún has quite a good selection of woollen cardigans and cotton trousers and every piece of clothing is hand-made by her with special attention to not harming the environment in any way.

 Another booth caught my attention as it had fish-skin ties in many colours for sale, which is a new conception.
 All these ties are made from salmon skin and lined with wild silk.

 Nowadays using fish skin instead of leather has become very popular and bags and even boots are made from fish skin.

 My husband, Jón Víðis Jakobsson, has twice had a booth at the fair at City Hall this year, where he was selling Origami earrings, an original design of puffins and Origami wedding decorations.

 Back in 2013, I visited this fair with my brother and his 3 young daughters.
 I lost track of them in the crowd and found myself waiting for them in front of the Origami booth of Jón Víðis.

-Apart from being an Origami wizard he is a professional magician and I had seen him performing at my brother's wedding and at my nieces' birthday parties.
+Apart from being an Origami wizard, he is a professional magician and I had seen him perform at my brother's wedding and at my nieces' birthday parties.
 So I decided on waiting for my family in front of his booth to show my nieces that he was not only a magician but also an Origami master.

-He didn't know me back then but when he noticed me waiting in front of his booth he gave to me an Origami bird he was making.
+He didn't know me back then but when he noticed me waiting in front of his booth he gave me an Origami bird he was making.
 A year later we got married :)

 When we got married all our wedding decorations were handmade Origami decorations and 1,000 white whooping cranes were made and mounted at the venue at Sólheimar eco-village.